 A = Actionable.
 Make your goal about something you can actually do.
 “Be healthier” is not an action.
 There should be a verb at the start of that sentence.
 “Pack my lunch at least three times a week to be healthier.”
 And I would argue that “Lose 10 pounds by May 1” is not an actionable SMART goal, because contrary to popular opinion, losing weight isn’t something that you can just get up and do.
-Now if you said “Use a partitioned plate when I have supper at home,” with weight management being a motivator, you’re on the right track.
+Focus on the action(s) you’re planning to take.

 R = Realistic.
 Nine servings is a realistic stretch goal for me, as I already get about six or seven, and I’m quite active, often eating more than 2500 calories.
 (The DASH dietary pattern suggests 8-10 servings for someone consuming 2000 calories a day.)
 What’s realistic for you?
 Start small and build confidence.

 T = Time-based.
 It also helps to attach a deadline or frequency, and make it realistic too.
 Saying you will eat perfectly every single day just sets you up for failure.
 Life happens.